github/libprojfs/docs/design.md

 * Full: file exists on disk with modified contents, and is no longer tracked by provider.

-Directories also move through the same set of two states as for MacOS: placeholder (empty) and full.
+Directories also move through the same set of two states as for macOS: placeholder (empty) and full.

-While the set of file and directory states will be the same as for the MacOS implementation, the architecture will more closely resemble the Windows one, because Linux fully supports the concept of a "filesystem filter" through the use of a stackable filesystem which implements a passthrough to a lower-level filesystem on most or all operations.
+While the set of file and directory states will be the same as for the macOS implementation, the architecture will more closely resemble the Windows one, because Linux fully supports the concept of a "filesystem filter" through the use of a stackable filesystem which implements a passthrough to a lower-level filesystem on most or all operations.

 ![VFSForGit on Linux architecture diagram](images/vfsforgit-linux.png)

 ## projfs Kernel Module